See updates to this post, below, edited on December 23, 2014.

 Have you ever ordered a burger “the way you want it” at McDonald’s?
 What happened?
 Did the whole outfit grind to a screeching halt?
 Did the employees scramble around trying to figure out how in the world to produce a burger without mustard on it?
 A custom anything, at McDonald’s, seems akin to saying, “I’ll have a cheeseburger and fries, and…can I get eternal life with that?”
 It reminds me of the old yarn about the cafe in Columbia (or Mexico, etc.) that read “Bread with butter: 100 pesos.
 Bread with margarine: 80 pesos.
 Bread without butter: 60 pesos.
 Bread without margarine: 40 pesos.”

-So, how does McDonald's plan to achieve this amazing feat of customization?
-Well, according to the CEO, there are "new technologies" available which will allow them to put different things on a burger!
-That's right!
-We have now reached such a pinnacle of human achievement, that we have created a technological marvel which will allow McDonald's to hold the onions on your burger.
+So, how does McDonald’s plan to achieve this amazing feat of customization?
+Well, according to the CEO, there are “new technologies” available which will allow them to put different things on a burger!
+That’s right!
+We have now reached such a pinnacle of human achievement, that we have created a technological marvel which will allow McDonald’s to hold the onions on your burger.1Technically, this has always been possible at McDonald’s, just not practical, unless you want to wait 20 minutes while the entire operation comes to a screaming halt.

 I had recently reported on McDonald’s of Canada and Australia’s new(ish) question and answer sites, aimed at setting the record straight on some of the (quite ridiculous) claims about McDonald’s food.
 I had wondered that there is nothing similar in America, but apparently there is now.
 The site answers questions about pink slime, and the still trending question of why McDonald’s burgers never rot.